 There will be plenty of opportunities in 2018 at Nailsea to learn about this fascinating sport and to try your hand with a mallet.
 On Sunday 19 May we will be holding an Open Day when we will also be raising funds for the Children’s Hospice at Charlton Farm in Wraxall.
 All equipment is provided – you just need to wear flat-soled shoes.
 The Nailsea lawns are well maintained and provide a good surface for accurate shots.
 At the end of the 2017 season, we had major levelling work done to make the conditions even better.
-The weather has been particularly cruel with the rain causing the lawns to flood just after the seeding had taken place.
+The weather in the winter was particularly cruel with the rain causing the lawns to flood just after the seeding had taken place.
 This caused major delays but the lawns re-opened in June.
 The surface is still work in progress but we were playing again!
 The lawns have now matured and we expect them to be really good in 2019.
 The Club has a reputation for excellence in competitive croquet and also for the friendliness to be found there.
 If you like ball games or mind games, croquet might be just what you have been looking for.
 You don’t need to be fleet of foot but you do need to have good co-ordination and to enjoy strategic thinking.

 Look at https://www.youtube.com/watch?v=mCW_Rb5Y7t4 to see the croquet world in action.